(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- Paul, called as an apostle of Jesus the Anointed through God’s will, and Sosthenes our brother,
+- Paul, called to be an apostle of Jesus the Anointed through God’s will, and Sosthenes our brother,

-- to the church of God living in Corinth, (who were – and are – being made holy in Jesus the Anointed) called to be holy with all the men who call on the name of the Anointed Lord Jesus in every place, both theirs and ours;
+- to the church of God living in Corinth, (who have been made holy in Jesus the Anointed) called to be holy with all the men who call on the name of the Anointed Lord Jesus in every place, both theirs and ours;

 - grace(1)“grace” The Greek word here is “χάρις” (charis), most often translated “grace” or “gift”.
 It was a technical term in the 1st century, referring to the Patronage system in place.
 The Patron (from “pater” = “father”) would give gifts or do favors (both called a charis) for someone.
 A charis was always given/done freely to anyone who would be grateful for it, and this person then became a “client” of the patron.
 The clients were expected to reciprocate by telling everyone what the patron had done, and offering their services to the patron whenever the patron needed them.
 This reciprocal act was also called “charis”, and the ones who reciprocated were “being faithful”.
 Both were done out of gratitude, not legal obligation.
 A client who wasn’t faithful and grateful probably wouldn’t receive any more charis from his patron, or any other patrons.
 The patron was responsible for taking care of all his clients, and making sure their needs were met.
 Christian Grace and Faith is well picture by this system.
 The Heavenly Patron (God the Father) freely gave a gift (Jesus’ blood), and the clients who accept it (Christians) are expected to “be faithful” out of gratitude. and peace to you from God our Father and the Anointed Lord Jesus.

 - I thank My God always concerning you, for God’s grace which was given to you in Jesus the Anointed,